|

 the time she'd contracted the pink eye and gave it to him.
 The class

-comedians had taunted him, singing "Aggie and Johnny" (to the melody of
+comedians had taunted him, singing "Aggie and Johnny" (to the

 "Frankie and Johnny), for weeks everytime they saw him.

-Sure he'd go to hell, but what had Satan said in that poem she'd
+Sure he'd go to hell, but what

 read to them?
 Tis better to reign in Hell than to serve in Heaven.